Ayushmi-Adh/Extracting-Stock-Data-Using-a-Web-Scraping/README.md

 4. Utilize `BeautifulSoup` methods to extract the data.
 5. Print the extracted data.

-## Data Extraction and Visualization
+## Data Extraction and Visualization:

 The project includes the extraction of essential stock data using `yfinance` and web scraping techniques.
 The extracted data is then visualized through graphs for better analysis.